|About » Athletic Staff Directory|

-Head softball coach Kristin Ryman, in her eighth season, has developed the Lipscomb Lady Bisons into one of the top programs in the NCAA.
+Head softball coach Kristin Ryman, in her ninth season, has developed the Lipscomb Lady Bisons into one of the top programs in the NCAA.

-In seven seasons Ryman has tallied an overall record of 220-155-1.
-Since Ryman began coaching in 2006, she has managed to turn the Lipscomb softball program from a 14-win team to a 50-win team.
-Lipscomb has either won or been runner-up at the Atlantic Sun Tournament in three of the last four seasons.
+In eight seasons Ryman has tallied an overall record of 257-179-1.
+Since Ryman began coaching in 2006, she has managed to turn the Lipscomb softball program from a 14-win team to a consistent 30-plus game winner for each of the past five seasons.